- In the news

 London Living Wage

 Theos offers 6 month long, full time, paid internships for a Research Assistant, based at our Westminster offices.
-Research Assistants help the Theos team with current research projects – writing, editing and analysing data – and manage our social media output.
+Research Assistants help the Theos team with current research projects – writing, editing and analysing data, sometimes carrying out interviews, – and managing our social media output.

-Ideally, Research Assistants should have a relevant undergraduate degree and be able to demonstrate research experience.
+Research Assistants should have a relevant undergraduate degree and be able to demonstrate research experience (preferably both primary and secondary, including field work).

 All applicants must have legal rights to work in the UK before they apply for the role.
 Please do not apply if you do not already have full legal rights to work here.
 Theos cannot offer sponsorship or any support for obtaining visas.
-Please note that we are also unable to provide accommodation or cover any travel expenses.
+Please note that we are also unable to provide accommodation or cover travel expenses.
 It is the responsibility of the Research Assistant to find and fund these.

 We receive hundreds of applications every year and keep all CVs on file, but we cannot respond individually unless you have been shortlisted.